As an Amazon Associate I earn from qualifying purchases.

 I used a grill brush to put the sauce on but you could also use a spoon.

 Then it is grill time!
 The bacon will put off bacon grease.
 So, if you a grilling over a gas grill, you may want to put the chicken a little in between the burners or a more indirect location on the grill.

 Now, don’t get flip happy.
 If you flip too much the bacon will fall off.
 And you don’t want to lose the bacon to the grill.
 Trust me.
 I cooked the chicken for about 10-15 minutes on each side.
 Use a meat thermometer and make sure you cook your chicken to 165 degrees.
 And plus, you want your bacon done too!!
 The barbecue and bacon will keep the grilled bacon-wrapped BBQ chicken juicy.

 If you want to enjoy a bacon wrapped meal, add some asparagus wrapped in bacon to the grill.

 - 4 boneless skinless chicken breasts cut in half

-- Place chicken on grill not directly over flames to prevent flare ups with a medium-high heat.
-Grill for 25-30 minutes, flipping twice, until nearly done.
+- Place chicken on the grill not directly over flames to prevent flare-ups with a medium-high heat.
+Grill for 25-30 minutes, flipping twice until nearly done.
 Brush chicken well with reserved sauce mixture.

 - Cook until chicken juices run clear and sauce is caramelized.
 Always cook chicken to 165 degrees.